6. Pantluci

 The words are read top to bottom left to right, or in other words generally

-the path of the sentence goes as deep as possible into a branch before
+the path of the sentence goes as deep and left as possible into a branch

-moving to the right to the next branch. whereas the same sentence in
+before moving to the right to the next branch. whereas the same sentence

-This is instead read left to right top to bottom: painu pati nain pla cina
+This is instead read left to right top to bottom: naitnu ataua tilani

 in this tree are the same as the the grammatical nodes in the sentence.

-There are none before pati, pla, tatu, ta ll or tlana, one before cina, and
+There are none before ataua, alanu, talici, or cala, one before tilani and

-three before painu and nain.
+titla, and three before naitu.
 Notice that each of these groups have the

 same initial vowel sequence, as the number of preceding nodes is what